-Change the Contrast security logger from a file-sized based rolling # scheme to a date-based rolling scheme.
-At midnight server time, # the log from the previous day is renamed to \file\name.yyyy-MM-dd\. # Note - this scheme does not have a size limit; manual log # pruning will be required.
-This flag must be set to use the # backups and size flags.
-Value options are 'true' or 'false'. # roll\daily: NEEDS\TO\BE\SET # Specify the file size cap (in MB) of each log file. # roll\size: NEEDS\TO\BE\SET # Specify the number of backup logs that the agent will create before # Contrast cleans up the oldest file.
-A value of '0' means that no $\setminus$ backups # are created, and the log is truncated when it reaches its size cap. # # Note - this property must be used with # 'agent.security\logger.roll\daily=false'; otherwise, # Contrast continues to log daily and disregard this limit. # # backups: NEEDS\TO\BE\SET # \\\\\\ ==== # agent.security\logger.syslog # Define the following properties to set Syslog values.
-If the $\setminus$ properties # are not defined, the agent uses the Syslog values from the Contrast $\setminus$ UI. # \\\\\\ ==== # syslog: # Set to 'true' to enable Syslog logging. # enable: NEEDS\TO\BE\SET # Set the IP address of the Syslog server # to which the agent should send messages. # ip: NEEDS\TO\BE\SET # Set the port of the Syslog server to # which the agent should send messages. # port: NEEDS\TO\BE\SET # Set the facility code of the messages the agent sends to Syslog. # facility: 19 # Set the log level of Exploited attacks.
-Value options are 'ALERT', # 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. # severity\exploited: ALERT # Set the log level of Blocked attacks.
-Value options are 'ALERT', # 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. # severity blocked: NOTICE
+==== security_logger: Set the file to which the agent logs security events. path: /.contrast/security.log Set the log level for security logging.
+Valid options are 'ERROR', 'WARN', 'INFO', 'DEBUG', and 'TRACE'. level: ERROR Change the Contrast security logger from a file-sized based rolling scheme to a date-based rolling scheme.
+At midnight server time, the log from the previous day is renamed to file_name.yyyy-MM-dd.
+Note - this scheme does not have a size limit; manual log pruning will be required.
+This flag must be set to use the backups and size flags.
+Value options are 'true' or 'false'. roll_daily: NEEDS_TO_BE_SET Specify the file size cap (in MB) of each log file. roll_size: NEEDS_TO_BE_SET '''

-Set the log level of Blocked At Perimeter # attacks.
-Value options are 'ALERT', 'CRITICAL', # 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. # severity\blocked\perimeter: NOTICE # Set the log level of Probed attacks.
-Value options are 'ALERT', # 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. # severity\probed: WARNING # Set the log level of Suspicious attacks.
-Value options are 'ALERT', # 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. # severity\suspicious: WARNING ==== # agent.security\logger.syslog.heartbeat # Define the following properties to # set the Syslog heartbeat properties. # \\\\\\ ==== # heartbeat: # Set to 'true' to enable the Syslog heartbeat. # The heartbeat will issue a Syslog message at # the INFO level after every interval passes. # enable: false # Set the interval of the Syslog server for which to send # heartbeat messages to the Syslog server (in milliseconds). # interval\ms: 60000 # \\\\\\\ ==== # agent.java # The following properties apply to any Java agent-wide configurations. ==== # java: # Configure the Java agent to skip its application discovery # algorithm, and instead associate all libraries, vulnerabilities, # and web traffic to a single application with the name specified # by this property.
-This configuration is preferred when deploying # Java SE applications with embedded web servers (e.g., applications # built with Spring Boot, Dropwizard, and embedded Jetty).
-When used # with an application server, this configuration associates all # web traffic with the single, standalone application, including # web traffic handled by application server-hosted endpoints that # would not be associated with a discovered application otherwise. # Note - This settings takes preferences # over the 'application.name' setting. # # standalone app name: NEEDS TO BE SET
+'''

+Specify the number of backup logs that the agent will create before

+Contrast cleans up the oldest file.
+A value of '0' means that no \setminus

+backups

+are created, and the log is truncated when it reaches its size cap.

+#

+Note - this property must be used with

+'agent.security_logger.roll_daily=false'; otherwise,

+Contrast continues to log daily and disregard this limit.

+#

+backups: NEEDS_TO_BE_SET

+====

+agent.security_logger.syslog

+Define the following properties to set Syslog values.
+If the \setminus

+properties

+are not defined, the agent uses the Syslog values from the Contrast \setminus

+UI.

+====

+syslog:

+Set to 'true' to enable Syslog logging.

+enable: NEEDS_TO_BE_SET

+Set the IP address of the Syslog server

+to which the agent should send messages.

+ip: NEEDS_TO_BE_SET

+Set the port of the Syslog server to

+which the agent should send messages.

+port: NEEDS_TO_BE_SET

+Set the facility code of the messages the agent sends to Syslog.

+facility: 19

+Set the log level of Exploited attacks.
+Value options are 'ALERT',

+'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

+severity_exploited: ALERT

+Set the log level of Blocked attacks.
+Value options are 'ALERT',

+'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

+severity_blocked: NOTICE

+Set the log level of Blocked At Perimeter

+attacks.
+Value options are 'ALERT', 'CRITICAL',

+'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

+severity_blocked_perimeter: NOTICE

+Set the log level of Probed attacks.
+Value options are 'ALERT',

+'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

+severity_probed: WARNING

+Set the log level of Suspicious attacks.
+Value options are 'ALERT',

+'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

+'''

+''' severity_suspicious: WARNING

+====

+agent.security_logger.syslog.heartbeat

+Define the following properties to

+set the Syslog heartbeat properties.

+====

+heartbeat:

+Set to 'true' to enable the Syslog heartbeat.

+The heartbeat will issue a Syslog message at

+the INFO level after every interval passes.

+enable: false

+Set the interval at which to send heartbeat

+messages to the Syslog server (in milliseconds).

+interval ms: 60000

+#

+====

+agent.java

+The following properties apply to any Java agent-wide configurations.